-What complications can I expect after cataract surgery?
+What are possible side effects can I may expect after cataract surgery?

 Many people wonder what to expect after cataract surgery.
 A main concern is if complications or side effects will arise after the procedure is through.
 While the risks are low, there is an increased chance of complications if you have another preexisting eye disease or medical condition.

-Here are some common side effects that can occur after cataract eye surgery:
+Here are some common, but minor complications that can occur after cataract eye surgery:

 I have dry eyes after cataract surgery